 In its Mission Statement, Quinnipiac University emphasizes its commitment to be an academic community.
 As an academic community, our students, faculty and staff work together to acquire and extend knowledge, develop skills and competencies and serve the greater good of our nation and local communities.
 Our individual and collective inquiry and pursuit of knowledge are only possible when each of us in the community is aware of and strives to maintain a code of ethical practice and integrity.
 All communities, though diverse in their individual members, are based on a shared set of beliefs and values that serve as their foundation.
 At Quinnipiac, our community has chosen integrity as one of its guiding principles.

 Integrity means upholding a code or standard of values.
 In its most general sense integrity also means being complete.
-As an academic community, the completeness that we seek includes asking each individual to see her/his life as a whole, and to understand how the actions that he/she takes affect self, others and the community.
+As an academic community, the completeness that we seek includes asking each individual to see life as a whole, and to understand how their actions affect self, others and the community.
 Individual actions also impact the community of higher education as a whole.
 In keeping with this commitment to the Quinnipiac community and the larger community of higher learning, Quinnipiac is a member of the Center for Academic Integrity (CAI), a consortium of institutions of higher education committed to the principle of integrity.
-Our Academic Integrity Policy is based on the five fundamental values outlined by the CAI: honesty, trust, responsibility, fairness and respect.
+Our Academic Integrity Policy is based on the six fundamental values outlined by the CAI: honesty, trust, responsibility, fairness, respect and courage.

-Quinnipiac expects all members of our community, students, faculty and staff, to uphold these five standards of integrity and to contribute to our larger culture of integrity.
+Quinnipiac expects all members of our community, students, faculty and staff to uphold these six standards of integrity and to contribute to our larger culture of integrity.

 Honesty is the bedrock upon which integrity is based.
-Academic and professional honesty require that each individual conduct herself or himself openly and in keeping with the truth.
+Academic and professional honesty require that each individual conduct themselves openly and in keeping with the truth.
 Even more importantly, honesty requires actively searching for and upholding the truth.
 Honesty is critical for the production and exchange of knowledge and ideas that are the hallmark of an institution of higher learning.

 Trust is essential for an academic community.
 Academic work almost always builds upon or extends from the work of others and all members of the community must respect the work of others.
 Each individual must trust that community members undertake their work in such a way that we build our knowledge, while freely and openly admitting our dependence upon the work of others.
 Community members also must endeavor to be worthy of the trust others have placed in us.
 This foundation of trust is vital to our community of inquiry and learning.